 Homestead era trails that connect to the wilderness trail system and beyond offer great walks in the woods and are available to conduct a Census of Living Beings or inventory of species, soils, waters, atmospheres, visuals, etc., on the property with attention to their condition, vulnerabilities and strengths.

-Beulah Preserve is the outreach aspect of Beulah Ranch, existing to:
+Beulah Refuge is the outreach aspect of Beulah Ranch, existing to:

 While high school and college students explore the out of doors, they may participate in data collecting programs which feed into scientific research efforts helping humans better understand and cooperate with nature.